OpenZeppelin/cairo-contracts/docs/Account.md

 * `max_fee` is the maximum fee a user will pay
 * `version` is a fixed number which is used to invalidate old transactions

+### How AccountCallArray works

+Since Cairo does not yet support pointers for arrays of structs, this implementation builds a multicall transaction inside the `execute` method.
+First, messages are bundled into the `AccountCallArray`.

+The temporary struct is necessary because Cairo does not yet support pointers for arrays of structs.

+It should be noted that every transaction utilizes multicall.
+A single `Call`, however, is treated as a bundle of one.

+### How it comes together

 This `MultiCall` message is built within the `__execute__` method which has the following interface:

 ```cairo
 func __execute__(
         call_array_len: felt,